 So your diarrhea may be coming from a problem with the liver, the gallbladder, or a problem with the reabsorption of the bile salts in the small intestines.
 And guess what….
 The distal portion of the small intestines is like the last frontier when it comes to imaging it’s not an area that can easily be accessed.

-Another common cause of Diarrhea is Small Intestinal Bacterial Overgrowth otherwise known as SIBO
+#3 Small Intestinal Bacterial Overgrowth otherwise known as SIBO

 I wont talk to much about SIBO because I have done a lot of videos and even dedicated a part video series that covers everything from what it is, to the testing of it to why antibiotics are not allways the best treatment advice for this condition.

 But real quickly, Small intestinal bacterial overgrowth (SIBO) is a condition in which excessive amounts of bacteria from the large intestines migrate up through illeocecal valve and take up residence in the lower portion of your small intestines where they don’t belong.